Who I am

 Where I work

-In 2005 I founded the Maldivian Manta Ray Project (MMRP), which is now one of the longest-running manta ray research and conservation initiatives in the world.
-Highly regarded within the scientific community as a non-profit and independent organisation, it is also the founding project of the Manta Trust.
-The MMRP was formed with a view to collecting robust and long-term data records on manta rays throughout the Maldivian archipelago to further their conservation.
+In 2005, I founded the Maldivian Manta Ray Project (MMRP), which is now one of the longest-running manta ray research and conservation initiatives in the world.
+The MMRP was formed with a view to collecting robust and long-term data records on the world’s largest population of reef manta rays (mobula alfredi) throughout the Maldives archipelago to further their conservation.
 The information gathered relates not only to the mantas encountered, but also to environmental and climatic factors, human interactions and tourism, all of which influence the manta ray population.
+After 11 years of research on this population, I completed my PhD at the end of 2016.

 What I do

-The Save Our Seas Foundation funded my work in the Maldives for six years and for the past two years it has supported the Manta Trust’s global mobulid ray conservation project.
-This project aims to see all species of mobulid ray protected or effectively managed for sustainable or non-consumptive use, ideally by the people closest to them in a way that promotes wider ocean conservation.
+The Save Our Seas Foundation funded my work in the Maldives for six years, and for the past five years it has supported the Manta Trust’s global mobulid ray conservation project.
+This project aims to see all species of mobulid ray protected or effectively managed for sustainable or non-consumptive use, by the people closest to them, in a way that promotes wider ocean conservation.
 The foundation’s support and guidance throughout this time has been key to my successes.
-I hope that through my role on the Save Our Seas Foundation’s Scientific Advisory Panel I have been able to repay some of this support by assisting other manta and mobula scientists and conservationists.
+I hope that through my role on the Save Our Seas Foundation’s Scientific Advisory Panel I have been able to repay some of this support by assisting other manta and devil ray scientists and conservationists.